-QMS: Calculating the Cost of Quality
+QMS: calculating the cost of quality

 The Cost of Quality (CoQ), also known as Quality Costs, is the cost related to the number of resources used to maintain the quality of products.
 It also includes the costs associated with detecting, correcting, and preventing issues with the product, both internally and externally.
 Quality costs can occur anywhere in an organization, so it’s an important metric for you to measure, especially when it can directly impact the bottom line.